10 Healthcare Trends That Will Shape the Future | HealthStream

 Artificial Intelligence Will Transform Healthcare

 Artificial intelligence (AI) research and application within medicine is growing rapidly.
-In 2016, healthcare AI projects attracted more investment than AI projects within any other sector of the global economy.
+In 2016, healthcare AI projects, such as Jane, attracted more investment than AI projects within any other sector of the global economy.

 New Healthcare Roles Are Emerging